Camargo's walk-off homer in 9th leads Braves past Mets 7-6

-ATLANTA (AP) - Johan Camargo homered with one out in the bottom of the ninth inning after the Atlanta Braves rallied from a pair of four-run deficits Tuesday night, stunning New York 7-6 and capping a miserable day for the injury-plagued Mets.
+Johan Camargo homered with one out in the bottom of the ninth inning Tuesday night to give Atlanta a 7-6 win over the Mets, who squandered a pair of four-run leads and lost two more pitchers to injuries.

 Camargo's liner off Gerson Bautista just cleared the right-field wall , the Braves' second walk-off homer in two days against their NL East rival.

+"I knew who was pitching and how hard he throws," Camargo said through a translator.
+"As soon as I hit it, I thought it might have a chance."

 Asdrubal Cabrera homered twice and Adrian Gonzalez also went deep for the Mets.
-But it wasn't enough for a staggering team that must be feeling cursed with the way things played out over an excruciating day.
+But it wasn't enough for an injury-plagued squad that keeps losing key players.

+Matz said he hurt his finger in the top of the fourth, when the bat flew out of his hand on a swing.
+He wound up doubling in that at-bat, but began to feel some pain in his finger while standing on second base.
+It didn't improve when he went back to the mound.

+"It's real unfortunate," Matz said.
+"I know the bullpen has really been working their tails off, throwing a lot of innings.
+I was feeling really crisp out there.
+It's just frustrating.
+It really is.
+But there's nothing you can do."

-X-rays were negative, but there was no immediate word if the problem might affect Matz's next scheduled start.
+X-rays were negative, but it's not known if the injury might affect Matz's next scheduled start.

 The Mets were up 6-2 when the Braves rallied.

+The first-place Braves have won eight games in their final at-bat - five in walk-off fashion.
+Their last three wins at SunTrust Park have all come on the final swing.

+"A different guy again," Tyler Flowers said.
+"It was a tough game, but we just kept grinding.
+We gave ourselves a chance at the end of the game."

-Dan Winkler (2-0) earned the win, working out of trouble after the first two hitters reached base in the top of the ninth.
+Dan Winkler (2-0) earned the win, working out of trouble after the first two hitters reached base in the ninth.

-The first pitch was delayed 41 minutes when radar showed an approaching storm, the third straight game in the series to be delayed by inclement weather.
+The first pitch was delayed 41 minutes by the threat of an approaching storm, the third straight game in the series to be delayed by inclement weather.
+The teams played a day-night doubleheader Monday that didn't end until around 1:30 a.m.
+Tuesday.

-But it rained only briefly before the sun broke through the clouds, turning what had been a gloomy day into a pleasant evening - quite a change from a day earlier, when both games of a doubleheader were plagued by torrential rains churning off the remnants of Tropical Storm Alberto.

 TRAINER'S ROOM

-Mets: The injury report just keeps growing in New York.
-In an unexpected move, Syndergaard returned to New York to have his finger examined.
+Mets: Syndergaard's return to New York to have his finger examined caught everyone off guard.
 An MRI confirmed the strained ligament, making him the third Mets player to go on the DL since the team arrived in Atlanta.
 In all, 11 New York players are sidelined with injuries.
 Now, the Mets have to worry about Matz as well.

-Braves: RHP Mike Soroko is set to make a rehab start in the minors after getting through a bullpen session with no problems.
+Braves: RHP Mike Soroko is set to make a rehab start in the minors after getting through a bullpen session Tuesday with no issues.
 After making the first three starts of his big league career, the 20-year-old went on the DL with right shoulder discomfort.
-The Braves never thought the injury was serious, but they're being extra cautious with one of their top prospects.

 UP NEXT